KIT-SZS/accessibility-infos/README.md

 - accessibility data for the KIT Campus south for people
   - who are blind/ have vision impairment
   - who are deaf/  have hearing impairment
-  - wo are using wheelchairs/ crutches etc
+  - wo are using wheelchairs/ have mobility impairment

   This data can be found in...the "data" directory as ods/xlsx files